Durss/TwitchEventSub/README.md

 3. Set your twitch user ID on the `TWITCH_BROADCASTER_ID` var.\
 You can get your twitch ID from your twitch name via [this page](https://www.streamweasels.com/support/convert-twitch-username-to-user-id/).

-4. Define a `TWITCH_EVENTSUB_SECRET` key.
+4. Define a `TWITCH_EVENTSUB_SECRET` key, between 10 and 100 cahrs.
 Just write anything you want as a value.
 Anything genitally related will do 😏.

 5. Finally, you must define the scopes that your twitch app will be granted access to in the `TWITCH_SCOPES` var.\
 The avaiable scopes are described on every event's descriptions of [this page](https://dev.twitch.tv/docs/eventsub/eventsub-subscription-types).